[Adventure/Gazzeteer] The Enemy Within (1986)

 The Actual Fucking Adventure Part of the Fucking Adventure

 The first good decision in a mystery plot is to start off the adventure with a complete red herring.
 The PCs think they are going to Altdorf to work for the Crown Prince.
 They start off simple, in the evening at the Coach and Horses Inn on the road from Derbertz to Altdorf.
-As you arrive you see the last coach leaving (trying to stop it means you might get shot by the coachman, or at the very least whipped and driven over if you insist on your attempts to stop it).
+As you arrive you see the last coach leaving (trying to stop it means you might get shot by the coachman, or at the very least whipped and driven over if you persist).
 Fuck.
 Better get the coach tomorrow.

 At this point the adventure is pretty free flowing.
-Since the PCs have to stay anyway, they can opt to just retire and try to book a passage on the coach tomorrow, but smart PCs will at least attempt to gather some rumours.
-The Rumour table is interesting in the sense that none of the rumors will necessarily be of help to the immediate completion of this part of the adventure, but all of them set the stage, drive home the atmosphere and occasionally, take the piss with a blackadder reference (Witchsmeller Pursuivant anyone?).
+Since the PCs have to stay anyway, they can opt to just retire and try to book a passage on the coach tomorrow, but smart PCs will at least attempt to gather some rumors.
+The Rumor table is interesting in the sense that none of the rumors will necessarily be of help to the immediate completion of this part of the adventure, but all of them set the stage, drive home the atmosphere and occasionally, take the piss with a Blackadder reference (Witchsmeller Pursuivant anyone?).

-EW slowly slides you in by presenting an atmosphere that is seemingly normal, no wizards or whathaveyou (actually one of the guests is a secret demonologist but this is not relevant to the immediate adventure, though it is possible (if unlikely) to unmask and kill him.
-The most important characters are Gustav, the fat inkeeper and Philipe, professional gambler, who shall approach the PCs for a “game of chance.”
+EW slowly slides you in by presenting an atmosphere that is seemingly normal, no wizards or whathaveyou (actually one of the guests is a secret demonologist but this is not relevant to the immediate adventure, though it is possible (if unlikely) to unmask and kill him).
+The most important characters are Gustav the fat inkeeper and Philipe, professional gambler, who shall approach the PCs for a “game of chance.”
 This scene is actually left open but obviously, Philipe will resort to cheating if he does not win.
-The incident is actually left open, and can end any number of ways, with a chase scene, blunderbus fire and an unfortunate conundrum if the PCs manage to capture Philipe (you can’t just kill people for cheating and making him stand trial in Altdorf will take long and is terribly expensive).
-Further roleplaying is encouraged by making the Coachmen terrible drunks (they will be an hour late and still plastered when the coach is due to leave), but also amendable for negotiation, meaning the PCs have the option of bargaining down the rather exorbitant fee of 7 GC for passage to Altdorf to a more affordable 2 GC.
+The incident can end any number of ways, with a chase scene, blunderbus fight and an unfortunate conundrum if the PCs manage to capture Philipe (you can’t just kill people for cheating and making him stand trial in Altdorf will take long and is terribly expensive, what do you do?).
+Further roleplaying is encouraged by making the Coachmen terrible drunks (they will be an hour late and still plastered when the coach is due to leave), but also amendable for negotiation, meaning the PCs have the option of bargaining down the rather exorbitant fee of 7 GC for passage to Altdorf to a more affordable but still extortionate 2 GC.
 And we are off!

 The way xp is handled in EW is indicative of the more simulationist/roleplayery approach of WhF and subsequently Zweihander.
-You gain xp for certain major, but unavoidable steps in the plot (finding the letter, fighting the Bounty Hunter Adolphus at the end) and the rest is all roleplaying XP during certain segments of the game.
-The design reflects this, with many sections of the adventure being designed specifically SO your characters can and indeed, must roleplay.
+You gain xp for certain major, but unavoidable steps in the plot (finding the letter, fighting the Bounty Hunter Adolphus at the end) and the rest is all roleplaying XP gained during certain segments of the game.
+The design reflects this, with many sections of the adventure being designed specifically SO your characters can, and indeed must, roleplay.
 Interaction with NPCs is a key component to what makes WhF tick.